What you’ll find here

 2014 was an eventful year.
 I initiated the “Book Grading System,” which gave books an “appropriateness rating” based on swearing, character morality, violence, and other stuff.
 (Random fact: The report card design was based off one of my mother’s old elementary school report cards.
 I don’t even know why she still had that.)

 I also went to college that fall and made some changes.
-Mainly beginning to review nonfiction (which I’d always read, just not reviewed) and focusing on quality over quantity.
+Mainly beginning to review nonfiction (although I didn’t read a lot of it) and focusing on quality over quantity.

 I finally graduated college and discovered I actually had time to read again.
 So I decided it was a good time to revive Jalyn Reads.
 Of course, there were changes.
 I changed during my two-year unintentional hiatus, so naturally my reading tastes did, too.
 You can read the entire changes post here, but the highlight is that I updated the kinds of books I’ll be reading from here on out:

-I’m 21 years old, biromantic, asexual, and agender (I use they/them pronouns).
-I’ve loved reading since I discovered The Boxcar Children at age 6 and by the time I was 16, I’d read my way through two libraries and was working on a third.
+I’m 21 years old, biromantic, asexual, and agender (I use xi/xir pronouns).
+I’ve loved reading since I discovered The Boxcar Children at age 6, and by the time I was 16 I’d read my way through two libraries and was working on a third.
 At my peak, I read almost 200 books in one year.

 One of the items on my bucket list is “Review 1,000 books,” and that’s my current goal.
 I’m currently at a little over 400, so I’ve got a ways to go.
 But I hope you’ll stick around for the journey!